capistrano/capistrano-2.x-docs/Capistrano-Tasks.md

 ------------------------------------------------------------
 cap deploy:cold
 ------------------------------------------------------------
-Deploys and starts a `cold' application.
+Deploys and starts a 'cold' application.
 This is useful if you have not deployed your application before, or if your application is (for some other reason) not currently running.
 It will deploy the code, run any pending migrations, and then instead of invoking `deploy:restart', it will invoke `deploy:start' to fire up